If you’re looking to develop a brand then creating the perfect logo design should be a priority.

 Once the brief is filled out, we can use design to fine tune and tweak the message being created.

-And that message may be the most important part to creating the perfect logo design.
+And that message may be the most important part in creating the perfect logo design.

 If your logo design doesn’t communicate the right message for your business then it is imperfect.